-Unfortunately, LibreOffice Calc struggles when it comes to displaying advanced chart formats.
-This is a staple in Excel.
-Exporting generic XML files is a big part of sharing spreadsheets for use elsewhere.
-LibreOffice Calc falls short when it comes to exporting this file type.
+However, there are some disadvantages of LibreOffice Calc.
+The software struggles when it comes to displaying advanced chart formats, while this is a staple in Excel.
+What’s more, exporting generic XML files is a big part of sharing spreadsheets for use elsewhere, and LibreOffice Calc falls short when it comes to exporting this file type.

 WPS Office Spreadsheets is available on all major platforms, including Windows, macOS, and Linux.
 You can also access it as an Android or iOS app on your devices.

 This is one of the go-to alternatives to Excel for data analysis and visualization features.
 It offers a similar interface and overall experience to Excel with a word processor, a presentation tool, and spreadsheets.
 But it comes with a range of PDF applications and data recovery that give it the upper hand.

 Additionally, WPS Spreadsheets supports CSV, XSL, and XLSX file formats, so you can open, create and edit spreadsheets just like Microsoft Excel, and then save them as a PDF or in Excel format.
 The software is also free to install and use except for a few premium features, making it the better alternative price-wise.

 But there are some disadvantages to WPS Office Spreadsheets.
 For instance, we mentioned the program’s availability on all the major platforms.
 You can also access it via the web.
 However, the web version comes as part of the entire WPS Office suite.
 It doesn’t have a standalone version.